PLEASE RELEASE ME

 The Supreme Court granted review.

-Held: The City’s release was invalid to extent it purported to apply to future gross negligence.
+Held: The City’s release was invalid to the extent it purported to apply to future gross negligence.
 The Court observed that “ordinary negligence,” an unintentional tort, consists of a failure to exercise the degree of care in a given situation that a reasonable person under similar circumstances would employ to protect others from harm.
 “Gross negligence,” on the other hand, is a want of even scant care or an extreme departure from the ordinary standard of conduct.
-A signed release absolving the City and its employees from liability for “any negligent act” in its operation of recreational program for disabled children violated public policy and was thus unenforceable, to the extent it purported to release liability for future gross negligence.
+A signed release absolving the City and its employees from liability for “any negligent act” in its operation of a recreational program for disabled children violated public policy and was thus unenforceable, to the extent it purported to release liability for future gross negligence.
 Therefore, the Janeways were not precluded from pursuing wrongful death action.

 Whether this holding might have applicability before recreational and sports activities, such as in “inherently dangerous” activities such as tree removal, is up in the air.
 While this shouldn’t dissuade an arborist or tree removal company from including a carefully-drawn and limited waiver in the contract, neither should the professional bank on the waiver being enforced.